hybridgroup/gdg-2019/sensor/arduino/README.md

 - Connect the yellow male end of the Grove cable to pin D9 on the Arduino.

-- Plug the Grove speaker into one of the provided cables with the Grove connector on one end, and the male jumpers on the other.
+- Plug the Grove buzzer into one of the provided cables with the Grove connector on one end, and the male jumpers on the other.

 - Connect the black male end of the Grove cable to the breadboard's top left set of pins (-).